-We are funded by an endowment – currently around £1 billion.
+We are funded by an endowment – currently around £1bn.
 This enables us to have an on-going programme of work, including making significant grants to bring about better health and health care.

 In 2003 the organisation was renamed the Health Foundation to signal its completely independent status as a grant-making charity.
 The Health Foundation has no connection to PPP and is accountable only to our independent board of trustees and the Charity Commission.